 Forest School training

-Choosing a trainer - things to consider, what it's like to undertake Forest School training, and a list of training providers.
+This page offers tips for choosing a trainer - things to consider, what it's like to undertake Forest School training - and a list of training providers.

 Things to consider to when choosing a FS trainer

 In the UK there are many Forest School training providers, running training programmes under different awarding bodies – OCN, BTEC, NCFE to name a few.
 We recommend that you research potential training providers thoroughly.

 If you do not know of anyone personally who has done Forest School Training, go onto some forums and ask about training providers: maybe ask about some of the things outlined below…

 For many the training is the easy bit; completing the portfolio is more difficult – whether that be due to time constraints or, for some, lack of support from trainers, it can be a problem.

 How will you be supported after training to complete your portfolio?